Best Crypto Exchanges for Beginners

 5. OKX - Best for Global Users

-OKX (formerly OKEx) is a major global exchange that offers a good balance of features for beginners while providing room to grow into advanced trading.
-It's particularly strong for international users.
+OKX (formerly OKEx) is a major global exchange that should suit you well if you want a good balance of features while providing room to grow into advanced trading.
+You will find it particularly strong if you are an international user seeking low fees.

 Key Features